 Therefore, in our social interactions with each other, we need to always bear in mind that trust is a function of both our character and competence.
 Both of them has to be on high levels so that people can trust us in all circumstances.

-Once the individual trust levels are established, it is much easier to talk about organizational trust.
 When people look at your organization, what kind of values pop up in their mind?
 If they perceive your organization to be values driven and purposeful in its mission, you will build a lot of ‘trust capital’ with the public.

 If you cover up on what the mistakes you have committed, it is a sure way to erode public confidence in your organisation.

-Consider what happened during the ponding incident in Singapore in December 2011 (where there was really bad flooding).
 Public Utilities Board (PUB) argued that there was no ‘flooding’ in Singapore but only ‘ponding’.
 This created a public outcry where people posted photos in social media on areas where flooding took place, eg Bukit Timah Road and Orchard Road.

-The whole episode ended onlywhen the Minister for the Environment and Water Resources, Dr Vivian Balakrishnan apologized for the wordings used and acted swiftly to increase the capacity of the canals (10 Jan 2012).
+The whole episode ended only when the Minister for the Environment and Water Resources, Dr Vivian Balakrishnan apologized for the wordings used and acted swiftly to increase the capacity of the canals (10 Jan 2012).

 The public’s fury thus was quenched because they wanted the government to admit its mistake and act swiftly on it.
+I have personally learnt that it will be a matter of time before mistakes will be made.